We’ve pulled together some essential information you might want to know before you consider taking out a debt consolidation loan.

-A debt consolidation loan is when you move all your debt (such as personal loans, credit cards, store cards) into one place.
+A debt consolidation loan is a loan that allows you to move all your debt (such as personal loans, credit cards and store cards) into one place.
 This means you will have one big loan to cover the amount of your current debt, rather than having several little ones.
-If you have this type of loan, you will only have to make one (probably monthly) repayment and, in theory, your debt will be easier to manage.
+You will then, usually, only have to make one monthly repayment and in theory your debt might feel easier to manage.

 The two types of debt consolidation loans

 A secured debt consolidation loan means the lender uses something you own – like your house – to secure your debt.
 If you fail to repay the loan, the lender can sell this to help recoup the money they’re owed.
 Secured loans usually have lower rates of interest than an unsecured loan because there’s less risk for the lender, but of course there’s a much bigger risk for yourself.